Mrs. C says: So what’s the well dressed Christmas table wearing these days? Ed Elf: In your house, I’d say Chanel.

 Mrs. C: If you are uncertain, we’ll steer you through the basics of preparing a dinner table fit for the Christmas festivities.
 It’s getting dressed for dinner – but not quite as you know it.

 Start at the Very Beginning

 What is your table made from?
 You may need to cover it with a heat resistant table protector to avoid marking from heat, food or drink.
-These are available from many of the major home-ware outlets or online through Amazon.
+These are available from many of the major home-ware outlets online.
 Whether or not wooden tables are laminated they will require some degree of protection.
 Laminates may resist grease or wine stains but will still need protection from heated crockery.
-It’s possible to treat real wooden tables with a wax or spray on product such as HG Protector for Untreated Wooden Furniture.
-Always test such a substance on an inconspicuous part of the table first to ensure that it won’t cause any darkening of the tabletop.
 If your table is made of glass, your surface will easily wipe clean but care will need to be taken with hot dishes.
 Use suitable tablemats as a precaution.

 Next to the matter of tablecloths and runners.
 There are many beautiful tablecloths available for Christmas in a whole host of colours and patterns.
 If you lean towards plainer fabrics, perhaps Christmas is the time to try pattern for a change.
 Consider the colour and design of your crockery.
 If it’s plain and unfussy you’ll be able to choose from a greater range of colour and pattern for your cloth.
 A white cloth often works best, however, because it reflects light on your guests’ faces.
 A base of white can easily be dressed up for Christmas and New Year dinners.
 You may like to add a runner down the centre of the table to provide a focal point for displays and serving dishes.